algolia/autocomplete/packages/website/docs/using-vue.md

 Now that your [source](sources) is ready, you can instantiate and mount your Autocomplete instance.
 Doing so requires passing the `renderer` and `render` parameters.

+This is because the default Autocomplete implementation uses [Preact's](https://preactjs.com/) version of `createElement`, `Fragment` and `render`.
+Without providing Vue's version of these, the Autocomplete instance won't render the views properly.

 ```html title="App.vue"
 <template>
   <div className="container">